Thank you for your connection and welcome to Véronique Sanson official website!

 - Through out her recording and touring carreer, she has worked with internationally famous musicians including Leland Sklar, Steve Madaio, Manu Katche, Willy Andersen, the late Plato T. Jones, Ray Parker Jr or Kim Bullard to name only a few – and her name can be found on many musicians bios.

 - Having written and recorded some of her own material in English, as well as having lived an ‘American life’ for 11 years between Denver, Los Angeles and Hawai (along with Stephen Stills, from CSNY, whom she married in 1973), she was once offered an international career.
-She declined, refusing to be told who to work with, or what sort of music to record, as well as claiming that the prospect of spending months in endless tours was not so enjoyable…
+She declined, refusing to be told who to work with, or what sort of music to record, as well as claiming that the prospect of spending months in endless tours was not that enjoyable…

 - Another reason why you would pop in here: Sanson gave birth to American-born musician Christopher Stills in 1974, now a multi-talented singer and songwriter.
-His mother’s latest recordings feature tracks he wrote the music of : Je me fous de tout (2010), Docteur Jedi et Mr Kill (2016), as well as a duet with him, on a song he composed and wrote : Say My Last Goodbye (2010).
+His mother’s recordings feature tracks he wrote the music of : Je me fous de tout (2010), Docteur Jedi et Mr Kill (2016), as well as a duet with him, on a song he composed and penned : Say My Last Goodbye (2010).

 - Last but not least, Véronique Sanson’s music was also to be heard (although uncredited) at Barack Obama inauguration-eve show in January 2009, when rapper Jay-Z sampled Une nuit sur son épaule (from her 1972 second album) on his own track History (Youtube link).